Grief and Shame

 I was therefore surprised to find myself thinking that the Irish Hunger Memorial is a modest artistic success.
 To get an idea of what it is like, imagine a large concrete slab, irregularly shaped but roughly a rectangle, 30 yards by 50.
 Holding one of the shorter sides of the rectangle to the ground, lift up the opposite side to a height of about 20 feet.
 Cover this inclined plane with some representative Irish landscape: soil and scattered rocks, imported heather, grass and wild flowers, and a roofless, ruined stone cabin.
 Build plain walls to support the slab beneath, and inscribe them with random sentences drawn from contemporary accounts of the famine.
 Cut a tunnel from the interior of that ruined cabin down to the sidewalk outside, and line the walls of the tunnel with similar inscriptions.
 Include some speakers broadcasting spoken equivalents of those inscriptions.
 Place the whole ensemble in a quiet park overlooking New York Harbor, so that if you stand at the high end of the slab you have a clear view to Ellis Island and the Statue of Liberty.

 Having been a proud Englishman for most of my life (until April 19 this year, to be precise), and of a contrary and unapologetic cast of mind, I had an extra layer of resistance to overcome before liking this memorial.
 The fact is that English people, educated ones at any rate, have a bad conscience about Ireland.
 We feel about the Irish the way white Americans feel about blacks.
 There is a sense, of course, in which collective guilt of this sort is absurd.
 I myself never did anything to any Irish person; and when the Irish were starving, my own ancestors — peasants and coal miners in the English North and Midlands — were hardly in any better condition.
-(One of my Staffordshire forebears, in fact, according to family lore, was transported to Australia for sheep-stealing just a few years before the Irish famine, and never heard of again.)
+(One of my Staffordshire forebears, in fact, was transported to Australia "for stealing 8 fowl" at roughly the time of the Irish famine.)